 You may have contracts with a number of suppliers who make the goods that you sell.
 If these suppliers engage outworkers and do not pay them correctly you can be held responsible for the unpaid wages.

 Download our Working with your suppliers in the textile, clothing and footwear industry (DOCX 113.6KB) information sheet for more information.

 For tips and tools to help you manage your labour contracting arrangements, visit our Contracting labour and supply chains section.

 Help with workplace issues

 We're here to help you.
-Find out what we can help with, how we help and where to go if we can’t help on our Help resolving workplace issues page.
+Find out what we can help with, how we help and where to go if we can’t help on our Fixing a workplace problem page.